How to put on ptex ankle sleeve (8 Easy Steps)

 • Over the two Velcro straps and the laces, place the middle strap.

-• You may need to change the tension from time to time depending on your regular activity.
+• Depending on your regular activity, you may need to change the tension from time to time.

 • If you’re wearing a Velcro-adjustable ankle brace, crisscross the strap as described above.

-Keep in mind that AFO braces are not the same as conventional ankle sleeve/ankle wraps in terms of design.
+Keep in mind that AFO braces are not the same in terms of design as conventional ankle sleeve/ankle wraps.
 The greatest AFO braces, on the other hand, are simple to put on and follow nearly the same instructions.

 7. Put your shoes on

 Slide your foot with the brace inside the shoe once you’ve adjusted the brace for a snug fit.
-Take cautious not to loosen the brace while doing so.
+Take caution not to loosen the brace while doing so.
 If necessary, use a shoehorn.

 If you’re an elderly patient, have someone assist you in putting on your brace or shoes.
-While the best ankle braces for the elderly do not have intricate laces, fastening them can be difficult.
+While the best ankle braces for older people do not have intricate laces, fastening them can be difficult.

 8. Consult a Professional

-It may take a few days for you to see an improvement in your symptoms or pain reduction when you use a brace.
-However, if you experience severe swelling, numbness, or discomfort, you should see a doctor.
+It may take a few days to improve your symptoms or reduce pain when you use a brace.
+However, you should see a doctor if you experience severe swelling, numbness, or discomfort.

 What Conditions need the use of an ankle sleeve?